Alfred de Musset: Music

 Georges Bizet's opera Djamileh (1871, with a libretto by Louis Gallet) is based on Musset's story Namouna.
 In 1872 Offenbach composed an opéra comique Fantasio with a libretto by Paul de Musset closely based on the 1834 play of the same name by his brother Alfred.
 Dame Ethel Smyth composed an opera based on the same work, that premiered in Weimar in 1898.
 The play La Coupe et les lèvres was the basis of Giacomo Puccini's opera Edgar (1889).
-Fortunio, a four-act opera by André Messager is based on Musset's 1835 comedy Le Chandelier.
-Les caprices de Marianne, a two-act opéra comique by Henri Sauguet (1954) is based on the play by Musset.
+Fortunio, a four-act opera by André Messager is based on Musset's 1835 comedy Le Chandelier.The libretto of Mary Rosselli Nissim’s opera Andrea del Sarto (1931) was by Antonio Lega based on writings by Musset.Les caprices de Marianne, a two-act opéra comique by Henri Sauguet (1954) is based on the play by Musset.
 The opera Andrea del Sarto (1968) by French composer Daniel-Lesur was based on Musset's play André del Sarto.
 Lorenzaccio, which takes place in Medici's Florence, was set to music by the musician Sylvano Bussotti in 1972.